 May 2016 - December 2018

 Bole-Rentel T, Fischer G, Tramberend S, & van Velthuizen H (2019).
-Sustainable Aviation Biofuel Feedstock Potential in sub-Saharan Africa.
+Understanding the Sustainable Aviation Biofuel Feedstock Potential in sub-Saharan Africa.
 World Wildlife Fund

 International Institute for Applied Systems Analysis (IIASA)

 Phone: (+43 2236) 807 0 Fax:(+43 2236) 71 313